Helsinki Travel Guide

-Helsinki is placed by the Baltic Sea with a 100-kilometre-long shoreline and around 300 islands.
+Helsinki is close to the Baltic Sea with a 100-kilometre-long shoreline and around 300 islands.
 It's on UNESCO`s "15 most beautiful designed cities in the world", and design is embedded in the Finish soul and Euro Saarinen and Alvar Aalto are two world-famous architects coming from here.

 Modern trendy Helsinki

 Helsinki is internationally known as a modern and trendy shopping city.
 The compact, vibrant city, is both highly cultural and has an incredibly relaxing atmosphere with beautiful nature that surrounding the capital, which offers excellent possibilities for various outdoor activities.
 You will find picturesque boulevards, trendy cafe culture, beautiful architecture, modern and impeccable Finnish design.

 Helsinki, Espoo, Kauniainen, Vantaa, Kerava, Sipoo and Kirkkonummi form an integrated public transport area, where travelling is easy and affordable.
 The entire area has an integrated ticketing system, and HSL’s tickets are valid on all buses, commuter trains, trams, Metro and the Suomenlinna ferry.

 Not far from Helsinki, the famous city of Espoo can be worth a visit.
 Espoo with large green areas and lakes is easy to reach by bus and train.
 Big companies like Nokia is located here, and one of the reasons that Helsinki is the fastest growing city in Finland.

 Helsinki is also known for the many shopping opportunities and markets.
 The marketplace Kauppatori is crowded with fresh fruits, vegetables, fresh fish, furs and souvenirs.